The Humorous Magistrate: Performance

 The Humorous Magistrate is not considered a closet drama but no evidence exists of its performance in the 17th century.
 A University of Calgary 2005 performance, directed by Barry Yzereef as “Marriage Upon Marriage,” used contemporary costumes including leather jackets, jeans, toques, and ball caps.
-Characters were embellished with cigars, lipstick, suitcases, drum, glasses of whiskey, and the replacement of traditional instruments with a guitar.
-Sexual humour was explicit through actors’ carnal mimicry and gestures; Yzereef focused on the play's overarching theme of complexities of the law, but also added a comedic take with music from the TV series Ally McBeal.
+Characters were embellished with cigars, lipstick, suitcases, drums, glasses of whiskey, and the replacement of traditional instruments with a guitar.
+Sexual humor was explicit through actors’ carnal mimicry and gestures; Yzereef focused on the play's overarching theme of complexities of the law but also added a comedic take with music from the TV series Ally McBeal.

 The University of Calgary's 2010 performance, directed by Patrick Finn, became the first full-stage production in nearly 400 years.
-Designers constructed 17th century costumes, and musical instrumentation was period-specific, performed by university-level musicians.
+Designers constructed 17th-century costumes, and musical instrumentation was period-specific, performed by university-level musicians.
 A fight coordinator enhanced physical comedy, while specific sound cues were created for Mistress Mumbles’ and Thrifty's flatulence.
 The production borrowed the prologue and epilogue from the play's earlier Arbury Hall draft.
-Backdrops included a painted forest, and walls of windows for the town-square.
+The backdrops included a painted forest and walls of windows for the town square.